QMTesting/qmtesting.github.io/_posts/2026-05-18-qa-in-devops-a-simple-guide-for-new-testers.md

 - Visual checks
 - Early-stage feature validation

-Azure Test Plans, for example, is widely used for manual test case management and execution, especially for teams transitioning from manual to automated testing   [YouTube](https://www.youtube.com/watch?v=7dy0SFsWyuU).
+Azure Test Plans, for example, is widely used for manual test case management and execution, especially for teams transitioning from manual to automated testing.

 ## **How to Get Started as a New QA Tester in DevOps**